seanKenkeremath/lords-and-lads/README.md

 * `Ceiling(n/2 - 1)` nails to be placed in the center of the stump when `n` is the number of players (6 players = 2 nails, 7 players = 3 nails, etc).
 The nails must also be of the same type.

 ## II - Setting Up
-### II.A - Nails
+### II.A - Nail placement
 Begin by hammering 1 nail for each player into the stump.
-All nails should be placed along the same ring of the stump.
+All nails should be placed along the same ring of the stump and at least 2 inches away from any other nails if possible.
+Otherwise, they should be placed in whatever area maximizes distance from nearby nails.
+Nails may not be placed into cracks or holes in the wood such that hammering that nail is significantly easier than other nails.
+Exceptions to this may be made if explicitly agreed upon by players as a method of handicap.
 All nails should be hammered to an equal, agreed upon depth.
 Hammer the center nails into the center of the stump to the same depth.
 All players must stand around the stump by their nail.